 - Cherokee Purple – This is a pre-1890 Cherokee Indian heirloom tomato that’s an old favorite.
 It’s a dark, purple-pink color and has a fabulously sweet flavor.

 - Eva Purple Ball – This German heirloom is a lovely and terrific performer in hot growing zones.
-The fruits are a rich, pink-purple color and weigh 4-5 ounces.
+The fruits are rich, pink-purple in color, and weigh 4-5 ounces.

 - Paul Robeson – This Russian variety was named in honor of the black opera singer and Russian equal rights advocate.
 It’s an extremely popular variety with seed collectors and connoisseurs.
 It’s black-brick in color and has a smoky, sweet, rich flavor that’s hard for gardeners to resist.

-- Violet Jasper or Tzi Bi U – This delicious, high-yielding little fruit is an absolutely gorgeous violet-purple color striped with an iridescent green.
+- Violet Jasper or Tzi Bi U – This delicious, high-yielding little fruit is a gorgeous violet-purple color striped with an iridescent green.

-- Cream Sausage or Banana Cream – Cream Sausage produces white to light yellow, sausage-shape fruits have a nice, sweet flavor.
+- Cream Sausage or Banana Cream – Cream Sausage produces white to light yellow, sausage-shaped fruits that have a nice, sweet flavor.
 It’s perfect for salsas and makes a lovely cream-color cream sauce.